zachchong/tp/README.md

 `addCat i/INDEX [c/CATEGORY]...`

 ### Delete Category from Contact
-Delete category(s) to a person identified by the index number used in the displayed person list
+Delete category(s) from a person identified by the index number used in the displayed person list

 `deleteCat i/INDEX [c/CATEGORY]...`